 In Rel.17, for registration over NTN in regulatory cases, NI-LR procedure is triggered to support satellite access.
 The same procedures can be enhanced to perform position verification for emergency cases of the KI.

-As per TS 38.305, “A Positioning Reference Unit (PRU) at a known location can perform positioning measurements (e.g., RSTD, RSRP, UE Rx-Tx Time Difference measurements, etc.) and report these measurements to a location server.”
+As per TS 38.305, Release 17 clause 5.4.5:

+“A Positioning Reference Unit (PRU) at a known location can perform positioning measurements (e.g., RSTD, RSRP, UE Rx-Tx Time Difference measurements, etc.) and report these measurements to a location server.”

+“the PRU functionality is realized by a UE with known location”

+NOTE: This solution uses PRU realized by target UE with known location, with same or superset of radio (NTN) and LCS capabilities.

 PRUs can be deployed by operators and their measurements and location can be truested in the border area.